Presented by the

 - Payment (US funds) must accompany entry to be valid.

-representation(s) of your artwork prior to delivery date.
+representation(s) of your artwork prior to delivery date are not necessary.

 - EARLY ENTRY IS ADVISED TO GUARANTEE YOUR ENTRY IN THE